top of page

 Writer's pictureOut and About

-Lake Claremont
+Lake Claremont - Galbamaanup

 Lake Claremont is a beautiful wetland which is a nesting site for turtles, swans and other waterbirds.
 You can walk or cycle around the lake's 2.5 km flat dual use path.
-The path around the lake takes around 45 minutes to walk but with a bird hide, two playgrounds, a cafe and lots of wide open green spaces you could easily make a day of it!
+The well shaded path around the lake takes around 45 minutes to walk but with a bird hide, three playgrounds, a cafe and lots of wide open green spaces you could easily make a day of it!

 We started our walk from the Claremont Golf Course car park on Lapsley Road.
 The Tee Box Cafe is located within the golf club and has views directly over the fairways to the lake in the distance.
 Public toilet facilities are available here.

-From the playground if you follow the path north you pass beautiful lawns ideal for picnics or ball games.
-As you round the top or north end of the lake there are a number of paths to choose from, paved or limestone, but most loop back around.
-We chose the dirt path right next to the lake and discovering a nesting box in a tree on the way.
+We chose the dirt path right next to the lake , discovering a nesting box in a tree on the way.
 We spent a few moments watching the bird's antics.

 As the paths meet up again at Cresswell Park the limestone path follows the edge of the lake on one side and the Scotch college playing fields on the other side until you arrive at the Bird Hide.

 The eastern edge of the lake is fenced to maintain nesting sites for black swans and long neck turtles and to protect them from domestic animals.
-The foreshore areas have been beautifully landscaped and maintained and there are several gated access points to sit spots overlooking the lake.

-Claremont's newest addition to their public art trail, Together by Simon Youngleson, can be found at the Tocock lookout on the edge of the lake.
+The foreshore areas have been beautifully landscaped and maintained and you can share a seat with Claremont's newest addition to their public art trail, Together by Simon Youngleson, which can be found at the Tocock lookout on the edge of the lake.
 ‘Together’ was conceived from conversations of wanting to express the idea of togetherness post the COVID-19 pandemic.
 It symbolises both vulnerability and frailty, yet it also explores wisdom, continuity, and the strength of a community when it pulls together.

 Lake Claremont is recognised as a site of significant Aboriginal heritage.
 Since European settlement it has been used for farming and stock grazing when it was known as Butler's Swamp.
 In 1850 military pensioners arriving from England were granted areas of land around Butler’s Swamp.
 Around the turn of the century, orchards and market gardens began to flourish then rising waters destroyed many of the market gardens and the paper bark trees died off.
 In the 1960’s the area was used as a rubbish tip.
 Subsequently the council constructed a golf course on the site but in 2009 the golf course was closed and the Town of Claremont adopted a management plan to return the area to a mix of native bush and recreational areas.
 A significant wetland restoration and native plant revegetation program is currently underway.
 (Source : Friends of Lake Claremont)